Mercedes-Benz G-Class: Engine (1990–2018)

-G-Class W463, second generation (2018–present)
+W463, second generation (2018–2024)

 The second generation G-Class (W463) was launched on 14 January 2018 at the North American International Auto Show in Detroit.

-In contrast to its predecessor, the new G-Class has grown 121 millimeters in width and 53 millimeters in length.
-The ground clearance has increased by 6 millimeters.
+Compared to its predecessor, the new G-Class has grown 121 millimeters in width, 53 millimeters in length, and the ground clearance has increased by 6 millimeters.
 The increase in width is for more driving stability, sturdier side impact protection, and more seating comfort.
 The increased length, especially in the front end, is due to the new 2019 EU pedestrian impact safety regulations: the previous generation did not have enough open space between the car's front end and the rigid components beneath for the crumple zone as to mitigate the injury to a pedestrian's body.

 A major change was with the steering system which was switched from a recirculating ball system to variable-ratio rack-and-pinion with adaptive electric power assistance.
 The new steering system allows safety and convenience equipment such as active lane-keeping assist, Pre-Safe collision avoidance systems and self-parking capability.
 The rack-and-pinion steering system does not work with solid front suspension so a change was made to use independent front suspension.

 The extensive, ground-up redesign allowed engineers to incorporate more lightweight materials such as high-strength and ultra-high-strength steels and aluminums.
 In addition, the redesign led to an improved manufacturing process which increased structural rigidity.
 The gap between the doors and body shell is much narrower than the previous generation.
 Despite the increased dimensions, the weight has been reduced by about 170 kilograms.

 The second generation W463 is similar visually to the first generation, and the chassis code, W463, is still retained rather than W464 as some media outlets erroneously reported.
 However, only three parts from the previous generation were carried over to the new generation: the headlamp washers, the push-button door handles and the spare wheel cover bolted to the rear tailgate.

-The new G 500 (renamed to G 550 for 2020 onwards) is powered by the 4.0-liter M176 V8 twin-turbo engine, producing 416 hp and 450 lb⋅ft of torque.
+The new G 500 (G 550 for select markets) is powered by the 4.0-liter M176 V8 twin-turbo engine, producing 416 hp and 450 lb⋅ft of torque.
 It is mated to a nine-speed automatic 9G-Tronic transmission with torque-converter.